-The Dead Cells developer's new roguelike Windsblown has a dash so potent it makes the game seem disposable
+The Dead Cells developer's new roguelike Windblown has a dash so potent it makes the game seem disposable

 That said, Motion Twin have had to dial back the velocity a bit during development - or at least, punctuate the flow.
 In the face of feedback from playtesters, the developers added onsens, aka Japanese hot springs, where you can vicariously enjoy the spectacle of your character rinsing the sweat from their body after hyperspacing the last few islands.
 "We made that after players told us that after 40 minutes they were like completely exhausted by the game, because it was so fast," says Berthier.
 "They were like 'I'm broken completely'.
 So we added a few pauses here and there."

 Some extremely overdue scene-setting: in Windblown, you are a hyperactive cartoon animal who lives in an airborne village orbiting a vortex.
 The vortex is growing and it's your job to stop it, by descending through five biomes (including two alternate versions) to investigate the anomaly's heart.
-Portrayed from a delightful isometric perspective reminiscent of Supergiant's Bastion, the game's procedurally generated maps are heavily randomised - everything from loot drops through layouts to enemy position and patrol routes.
+Seen from a delightful isometric perspective reminiscent of Supergiant's Bastion, the game's procedurally generated maps are heavily randomised - everything from loot drops through layouts to enemy position and patrol routes.
 Enemies include golems with assorted attachments, and some marooned pirate rats I feel a bit sorry for.
 Bosses have bullet hell-adjacent AOE attacks and projectile capacities, all portrayed in easily-read, but not easily avoided splats of light and colour.

 The developers' previous Dead Cells aside, the game blends inspirations from more expressive and frantic Japanese action games such as Devil May Cry with the methodical preparation and pattern-reading of a Monster Hunter.
-"Regarding Monster Hunter, it's also a huge inspiration in the way they address multiplayer and co-op," Berthier explains.
+"Regarding Monster Hunter, it's also a huge inspiration in the way they address multiplayer and co-op," Berthier explained.
 "There is not a real boundary between the two - it's as seamless as possible."
 Windblown has co-op for up to three, but it'll also be entirely solo-friendly, and its roguelike build-tailoring appears just as rich and open-ended as that of Dead Cells.

 At the time of writing, Windblown has 11 weapon types, including throwable kunais and energy shields, 40-50 equippable gifts and a bunch of trinkets that can be stacked, combined and alchemised into sir or madam's preferred flavour of butt-kicking.
 There are upgrades that give you lifesteal when you dodge, status effects that make opponents explode on death, a lance that teleports you to whatever you throw it at, and a brace of overclocked "Alter" finishing moves, unlocked by mixing and matching secondary weapons.